 Building on the full procurement transaction database that we construct above, we first only consider firms that have positive obligated amounts in more than half of the quarters during our sample period (2009/06-2019/12).
 This allows us to focus on a group of firms for which procurement contracts should matter.
-We also exclude firms classified under NAICS code 54 Professional, Scientific, and Technical Services, as these firms exhibit consistently higher and significantly persistent dependence on government procurement contracts, primarily due to the high-tech, scientific and mostly non-profit nature of their services and products.8
+We also exclude firms classified under NAICS code 54, as these firms display categorically and significantly higher - and highly persistent - dependence on government procurement contracts, primarily due to the high-tech, scientific and mostly non-profit nature of their services and products.8

-Finally, we use the standard treatments when merging firm-time earnings forecasts and stock variables.
-Specifically, we further focus on firm-quarters with common shares traded on NYSE, AMEX or NASDAQ, with at least one analyst forecast according
+Finally, we use the standard treatments when merging firm-time I/B/E/S and stock variables.
+Specifically, we further focus on firm-quarters with common shares traded on NYSE, AMEX or NASDAQ, with at least one analyst forecast according to I/B/E/S, and with quarterly revenue greater than zero.
+These ensures that our variable constructions are meaningful.
+All other financial data (such as market capitalization, book-to-market, daily returns and so on) are sourced from CRSP.
+Our final sample includes 474 firms and 19,027 firm-fiscal quarters.